datasistah/custom_gpts/README.md

 - Follow step-by-step guides to create their own educational AI assistants
 - Access best practices for safe and effective AI implementation in schools
 - Connect with Tiffany Teasley for professional development opportunities
+- Explore thousands of existing educational GPTs in the marketplace

 ## Features